Kaneki45/WhatsApp-Kill/README.md

 # WhatsApp-Kill
-1)you have to open whatsapp first on browser and the close it
+1)you have to open whatsapp Web first on browser and the close it

 2)You have to input the contact exactly the same on your phone